Marcy Competitor Adjustable Olympic Weight Bench

-Our Top Picks Of The Best Olympic Weight Bench
+The Best Olympic Weight Bench

 Marcy wipes the floor with a lot of the competition, and provides enough value and customer support service that we couldn’t help but give this one the crown for the top olympic weight bench.
 You get multiple racks to lean your barbell on, and in total, you get up to 600lbs of weight capacity.
 The section that connects the bench to the incline positions does contain plastic caps, which can come loose, so it’s best to inspect your bench before you hop on and ensure proper assembly.

 The inclusive leg developer is superb, giving you a killer leg workout to go along with your core and chest.
 The whole kit is fairly simple to assemble, with straightforward and helpful instructions.
 If you have a barbell from a previous bench, you might run into one issue: you can’t use a 56”, only a 72” or higher to ensure you won’t encounter issues.
 That being said, you also get the comfort of ultra durable foam padding, along with the five-position adjustable seat.
 From top to bottom, you get value, power, and a great addition to your in-home gym equipment.